Corporate Supporters provide vital financial assistance towards projects that improve the lives of the animals in our care.

 In 2016 Whiskas UK made a wonderful donation of £5,000 to our Clacton Centre via their Feeding Brighter Futures scheme.
 This was put towards the build of two enrichment pens for the feline residents at Clacton.
 These are bigger pens that offer the cats a break from their rehoming unit every day, where they can enjoy extra space to play, exercise and explore.

-Our Hertfordshire Centre were thrilled to receive a donation of £2,439.71 from the Coop Local Community Fund earlier this year.
+Our Hertfordshire Centre were thrilled to receive a donation of £2,439.71 from the Coop Local Community Fund.

 If you would be interested in becoming a corporate supporter of National Animal Welfare Trust, please call us on 020 8950 0177 (option 1) or email firstname.lastname@example.org.
 Alternatively, if you would like to offer your local centre support via a corporate volunteering day, please see our volunteering page.